Dope (2015 film): Plot

 Malcolm, Jib and Diggy seek help from hacker Will Sherwood, who sets up an online black-market website to sell the drugs through Bitcoin transactions, which soon goes viral.
 The three friends enroll in a Google Science Fair project to access the school lab and computer room, where they can sell the drugs to the various buyers.
 Even though no one suspects them, they almost get caught one day during a routine police search.
 This episode frightens Jib who wants to leave, but eventually accepts to go on to finish the sales.

 Malcolm helps Nakia study, and she opens up to him, but he accuses her of being sent by Dom and pushes her away.
 The next day, Malcolm asks Will to extract cash from the Bitcoins, and arranges a meeting with a money-laundering gangster named Fidel.
 Malcolm leaves the meeting with a bag of cash, but is assaulted by the school bully, who takes the bag.
 Desperate, Malcolm pulls out the gun, retrieving the money and earning the bully's respect.

 Returning to AJ's office, Malcolm tells Jacoby that he has sold the drugs but has left a trail leading to Jacoby – unless Jacoby gets him admitted to Harvard, Malcolm will transfer the Bitcoins to Jacoby's checking account, incriminating Jacoby for the sale and leading to his arrest.
 Later Malcolm types his college application essay, describing two students – Student A is a music geek who plays in a punk band and gets straight As, while Student B suffers in the hood and makes money in immoral ways.
 He asks, "Which student do you think I am?"

 Malcolm gets a modern haircut and waits for Nakia at prom, but she does not show.
-Later, Nakia meets Malcolm at his home and thanks him for helping her pass her GED, giving him a pass to Six Flags and kissing him on the cheek.
+Later, Nakia meets Malcolm at his home and thanks him for helping her pass her GED, giving him a pass to Six Flags and they share a kiss.
 He returns to his room to find a letter from Harvard on his bed.
 He opens it and looks at the audience before smiling.